 - Listen to Dharma audiobooks as well as reading ebooks

 - Search and cross-reference keywords and phrases across your entire Dharma library

 The purpose of training in contemplation is to make the meaning of the instructions touch our heart so that we can easily make progress in training in meditation.
-If we do not sincerely practice training in contemplation our Dharma understanding will remain only intellectual.
+If we do not sincerely practise training in contemplation our Dharma understanding will remain only intellectual.
 Thus, it will have no power to solve our daily problems of uncontrolled desire, or attachment, anger, ignorance and other delusions.
-Understanding this, we should apply great effort to sincerely practice training in contemplation.
+Understanding this we should apply great effort to sincerely practise training in contemplation.

 As an extension of Venerable Geshe-la’s extraordinary vision that everybody in the world has access to Buddha’s teachings, Tharpa is continuously working to provide digital editions of each of his 23 books as well as many Sadhana’s and booklets in the wake of an increasing demand.